DPT Frequently Asked Questions

 - Is financial aid available?

 Yes, a multitude of financial aid solutions may be available to support your academic endeavors.
-For details of financial aid available to Alvernia DPT students, please contact:
+For details of financial aid available to Alvernia DPT students, please contact the Office of Student Financial Services.

 Due to the competitive nature of the program, prospective students are encouraged to apply as early as possible.
 Applications for each subsequent class will be accepted from July 1 to January 15.
 Students will be informed of their application status no later than March 1.